Tracardi/tracardi-api/docs/notations/object_template.md

 ---
 This documentation answers the following questions:

-* What is an object template?
+- What is an object template?
-* When should you use an object template?
+- When should you use an object template?
-* Can you reshape data into any object you want using an object template?
+- Can you reshape data into any object you want using an object template?
+- How to respond with JSON object that has data form profile
-* What is an example of an object template?
+- What is an example of an object template?
-* How do you reference data in an object template using dot notation?
+- How do you reference data in an object template using dot notation?
-* What happens when you reference data in an object template using dot notation?
+- What happens when you reference data in an object template using dot notation?
-* Can you provide an example of using an object template with sample data from profile and event?
+- Can you provide an example of using an object template with sample data from profile and event?
+- How to create an object or JSON with data from profile, event, or session?